c2lang/documentation/documentation/docs/introduction/code_fragments.md

 empty switch statements are also not allowed.

 Enum constants are always in their own namespace.
 This avoids global/module namespace pollution and allows multiple enums to have the same constant name.
+But when switching on an enum type, only the constant is allowed (for readability and consistency).
+When switching on a non-enum type, the prefix must be used.

 To prevent having to add artificial enum constants to determine the range of an enum (for int to enum conversion etc.), C2 adds two keywords - _enum_min_ and _enum_max_.